Christian Churches Together: Mission statement

 "CCT brings together the diversity of Christian churches and organizations in the U.S. to foster loving relationships, cultivate theological learning, and discern through consensus how we bear witness to the reconciling power of Jesus."

 The CCT process

-Based on these vision and mission statements, a process for organizing the ministry of CCT is essential.
-This process was designed with the hope it will be applicable both to the national CCT and to local expressions that may come into existence.
-This process will be a "work in progress," and it will assume several things:
+Based on its vision and mission statements, CCT has established a process for organizing its ministry.
+This process is intended to apply to both the national CCT and any local expressions that may be established.
+The organization describes this as a "work in progress" that includes several assumptions: